Project Description

 Jeep Wrangler Vehicle Design

 After working 2.5 years flat out on the Cirrus and Stratus sedans my vehicle design journey took a radical turn.
 I was transferred to the Jeep studio to work on the next Wrangler.
 A full understanding of the Jeep culture was not something I was versed in.
-I knew the history but not the values.
+I knew the history of the brand but didn’t fully understand the values.
 This is reflected in the sketches below.
 They were done very early on before I was immersed in what not to do!
 It was only after I met with hardcore, passionate Jeep owners did I start to put together a plan for how to design the next version of this beloved vehicle.
 Getting the chance to design such an iconic vehicle was an incredible responsibility.
 One I took very seriously.

-Early on though, I’m already drawing round headlights and using the Jeep grill in new places.
+Early on, I’m already drawing round headlights and using the Jeep grill in new places.
 I may have not understood the Jeep culture but I knew a Jeep should have round headlights!
 The next thing I addressed was the 7 bar grill.
 It was another signature design element that needed to be taken to a new level.
 I used this as the air intake on the cowl.
-This has been credited with being the first Jeep Easter Egg, of which now there are many.
-Motor Authority recently did a piece covering my Jeep design legacy which can be read here.
-The “skateboard” side step which prevents the vehicle from getting stuck on rocks when off-road is another design detail I am proud of.
+This has been credited with being the first automotive “Easter Egg”.
+Almost all manufacturers now use “Easter Eggs” routinely in their designs.
+Motor Authority did a piece covering my Jeep design legacy.
+It can be read here.
+The “skateboard” side step which prevents the vehicle from getting stuck on rocks when off-road is another detail I am proud of.